alexwlchan/alexwlchan.net/src/_drafts/maps-for-pyconuk.md

 tags: pyconuk graphic-design
 ---

-I've just published [the venue information][venue] for this year's PyCon UK.
+We've just published [the venue information][venue] for this year's PyCon UK.
-The page includes a couple of maps of Cardiff City Hall (where the conference is hosted), which were a lot of fun to make.
+The page includes maps of Cardiff City Hall (where the conference is hosted), which were a suggestion from Kirk, and a lot of fun to make.

 This is what the maps look like: